xyliatgithub/EN650654-2025/LabFour/readme.md

 - Provide a small program coded in either python or c  to read the UFW logs, and raise an alert if three blocked SSH records within a minute are generated.
 The records are generated from the UFW rule that blocks SSH connections from anywhere to the server (as in the first additional task).

-**Something needs to be noticed whe you are working on this lab:**
+**Something needs to be noticed when you are working on this lab:**

-- In this lab you are asked to work with (ufw) not (iptables)
+- In this lab you are asked to work with **(ufw)** not **(iptables)**

 - Task1, Step3: blocking a specific IP Address:
-  - To obtain the IP Address of a hostname use the following command
-    $ host HOST_NAME  —> for example: $ host www.example.net
+  - To obtain the IP Address of a hostname use the command: host HOST_NAME  —> for example: $ host www.example.net.
-  - After adding the required rule to ufw, erase the cache data Mozilla Firefox -> Settings -> Preferences -> Privacy and Security -> clear Data -> Cached web Content -> Clear
+  - After adding the required rule to ufw, erase the cache data:
+    Mozilla Firefox -> Settings -> Preferences -> Privacy and Security -> clear Data -> Cached web Content -> Clear.

 - Task 3.a
-  - Use three VMs A,B,C
+  - Use three VMs A, B and C.
-  - Provide a screenshot of each captured traffic on each machine
+  - Provide a screenshot of each captured traffic on each machine.
+  - When you telnet to machine C you shoud use the command as: ssh -L 8000:Machine_C_IP:23 seed@Machine_B_IP and vice versa.

 - Task4
-  - Before you start this task, make sure you have deleted all rules that you had added in previous tasks
+  - Before you start this task, make sure you have deleted all rules that you had added in previous tasks.
-  - Store this file in machine A, in the directory (/var/www/html/test.html)
+  - Store this file in machine A, in the directory (/var/www/html/test.html).
-  - Now you can access that page from machine B using the browser by typing  [Machin_A_IP/test.html] on the URL field
+  - Now you can access that page from machine B using the browser by typing  [Machin_A_IP/test.html] on the URL field.

 - In this lab, you need to block a website.
 Many famous website use many IP addresses now.
 It might be too difficult to block these websites.
 However, you could just block a website with a static IP address, like www.syr.edu.